Security best practices

 WITH SUBJECT = 'subject_for_your_certificate';

-2. Enable TDE on the target database.
+2. Enable TDE in the database.

 USE your_database_name;